 - Blaming downwards: This is then where the problem continues that staff and customers are made responsible to figure out ingredients from different sources instead of just investing the money and time to label every product.
 Full stop!

 - Missing and mixed fridge labels: This is the biggest “mess” where labels in each shop have their own location.
 In all shops I have worked in, labels are scattered all over the place and many times lost.
-New labels had to be ordered when there weren’t any copies left.
-Or to safe time for new labels to arrive, other shops were asked to make a paper copy of the label and then was cut out and placed on the fridge.
+New labels had to be ordered when there weren’t any duplicates left.
+Or to safe time for new labels to arrive, other shops were asked to make a paper copy of the label and then it was cut out and placed on the fridge (langar).
 So, Team Leaders, Team Members and even Managers would take a label off the fridge and put it where-ever it suited them often scatter-brained and in a hurry.
 It was a constant search for labels.
 Every shop I worked in I tried to organize the label mess by having plastic containers in designated areas where everyone had easy access to and had to be constantly on everyone case to put the labels in the designated area.
 Labels where often put in paper bags or loosely placed any- and everywhere staff just felt to put them.
 It always was like an Easter Egg hunt, finding labels.
 If I stayed longer in a shop the organization worked somewhat, but not always as this was not a priority for staff.
 The priority was always to drop everything to serve customers fast.

 Link – Wrong product label / misplaced product (Artisan baguette with sesame having Veggie wrap label) on 12.
 Oct.
 2018